 There you go—some nice pre-baked employee engagement metrics for you to tuck into.
 But keep in mind that every organisation, organisational culture and workforce is different.
 So if you really want to nail how you’re measuring employee engagement, let us know and we’ll put our People Science team on the case!
 Hive’s People Scientists can help with:

-- Tailored survey development to measure employee engagement metrics that matter to your organisation
+- Tailored baseline and pulse survey development to measure employee engagement metrics that matter to your organisation

 - Analysing and dissecting results in easy-to-digest reports that uncover the real drivers of employee engagement